 3. The Size of Your Air Conditioner

-The biggest factor in air conditioner run times is the size of your air conditioner.
+The biggest factor in air conditioner run times is the size of your air conditioning.

-An air conditioner that is too big will decrease your run time to around 10 minutes or less.
+An air conditioner that is too big will decrease your run time to less than ten minutes.
 This is called short-cycling, and it means your air conditioner cools your home too quickly.

 Short cycling also impacts the percentage of humidity in your home.
 A big air conditioner would cool the air but it wouldn’t dehumidify your home.
 That means you still feel hot and sticky even with cold air coming out of your ac.

 An air conditioner that is too small will do the opposite.
-It doesn’t have the ability to cool your house adequately, so it keeps running.
+It doesn’t have the ability to cool your house adequately, so it keeps constantly turning.
 Anything over 20 minutes with little to no change in temperature means that your air conditioner might be too small.
 It not being the right size means your ac unit will have a shorter lifespan due and require an HVAC technician more frequently.

 4. The State of Your AC